gm3/coinbaseconsensusvrgallery/README.md

-<p>The artists will be getting together for roudtable talks and panels inside VR.
+<p>The artists will be getting together for roundtable talks and panels inside VR.
 They will be going live for 30 minutes during the coindesk event to talk about NFTs, VR, and the metaverse.</p>

 ---
 # Artists / Works On Display